ponderedw/RAG-base/README.md

 1. Create an `.env` file:
     1. `cp .env-template .env`
     1. Fill it in with the necessary credentials and settings.
+    1. For the initial local deplyment, the most important credentials are the ones defining your LLM provider:
+        1. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` if you'll be using `AWS`.
+        1. `OPENAI_API_KEY` if you'll be using OpenAI.
-    1. For the initial run, the most important credentials are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-Other credentials may be suitable for local development, but should be replaced when deploying to a remote server (e.g. `prod`) for additional security.
+        1. Other credentials may be suitable for local development, but should be replaced when deploying to a remote server (e.g. `prod`) for additional security.
 1. Build and run the project via Docker: `docker compose -f docker-compose.yml -f docker-compose.milvus.yml up -d --build`
 1. After running docker, you should have multiple services running.
     1. You can check the status of the services with `docker ps -a`.